shakes76/PatternFlow/recognition/s4456513-ISIC-segmentation-Improved-UNet/readme.md

 ## MODEL TRAINING

 ### Model Description
 U-Net is a convolutional neural network that is originally developed for biomedical image segmentation [2].
-It has two stage.
-The first stage is VGG stage to encode the image and the second stage is CONCAT stage by combining the symmetric VGG with previous step out put for further convolution.
+It has two stages.
+The first stage is VGG stage to encode the image and the second stage is CONCAT stage by combining the symmetric VGG with previous step output for further convolution.
 Figure 5 is a sampled structure of UNet.

 ![](./images/unet.jpg)